Muramasa: The Demon Blade: Development

-Muramasa was worked on by 16 people, over half the entire staff of Vanillaware, including Kamitani as the game's writer.
+Muramasa was worked on by sixteen people, over half of Vanillaware's staff, including Kamitani as the game's writer.
 The Wii was chosen as the game's platform of release as its specs were fairly close to that of the PlayStation 2, the console for which Odin Sphere was developed.
 This meant that the team could carry over their earlier experience rather than start from scratch learning about new hardware.
 Kamitani did create design proposals for versions on the PlayStation 3 and Xbox 360, but went undeveloped due to budget limitations.
 Using the Wii's motion controls was tested by the team, but due to the game's old-fashioned style there was little need to implement them.
 Part of the reason for this decision was that the precision needed to control characters was best achieved using a traditional control set-up.
 The biggest problem when developing for the Wii was the graphics, especially how to get the various pieces of artwork in the game's scenery to interact and respond properly.
 They also wanted to keep loading times down to a minimum, which was made possible due to the Wii's area pre-loading abilities.
 Technical tinkering of this kind went on until the end of development.
 The game's programmer was Kentaro Ohnishi, whose biggest challenge was creating a battle system which allowed for cancelling of attacks, while maintaining the appearance of smooth attack animation.
 The resultant code looked so strange that another programmer thought it was a fault and deleted it, forcing Ohnishi to rebuild it.
 The team was highly dedicated to the success of the project, putting a large amount of work to make it as good as it could be for players.
 By the time of release, funds for the company had been drained.
 Production overall was stressful, with an external company handling debugging due to the team being exhausted.